dojo/docs/dojo/data/ItemFileReadStore.rst

       dojo.require("dijit.form.ComboBox");
       dojo.require("dijit.form.Button");

-      //Now set up a linkage so that the store can be reloaded. dojo.ready(function() {
+      // Now set up a linkage so that the store can be reloaded. dojo.ready(function() {
          dojo.connect(dijit.byId("reloadButton2"), "onClick", function() {
-            //Reset the url and call close.
+            // Reset the url and call close.
 Note this could be a different JSON file, but for this example, just
-            //Showing how you would set the URL. reloadableStore2.url = "{{dataUrl}}/dojox/data/tests/stores/countries.json";
+            // Showing how you would set the URL. reloadableStore2.url = "{{dataUrl}}/dojox/data/tests/stores/countries.json";
             reloadableStore2.close();
          });